Healthline.com has named ADHD Roller Coaster a “Best ADHD Blog” again for 2018, marking the fifth year in a row to receive this honor.

 I believe you can do it, too.
 You just have to keep taking tiny steps forward every day.

 Even if you don’t have ADHD, I hope you’ll stick around!
 In such a busy world, we all have lots to learn.

 Jaclyn’s post on this ADHD Roller Coaster blog:

 More than a decade ago, I found a post by Jaclyn, reviewing my first book.
 I wrote to thank her, and we stayed in touch.

 A few years later, she guest-posted this powerful essay: The Late ADHD Diagnosis of an All-American Girl

-Next: For my “You, Me, ADHD Book Club,” Jaclyn expertly guided us through Chapter 20, on Medication: You, Me, and ADHD: What Have We Learned So Far.
+Next: For my “You, Me, ADHD Book Club,” Jaclyn expertly guided us through Chapter 20, on Medication: How Can Medication Help ADHD Relationships.